Healthdirect Free Australian health advice you can count on.

 What are the side effects of chemotherapy?

-Most commonly, people on chemotherapy feel tired and fatigued.
-As chemotherapy affects fast-growing cells, it commonly causes side effects in your skin, hair, gut and immune system, since the cells in these areas are particularly fast-growing.
+As chemotherapy affects fast-growing cells, it commonly causes side effects in your skin, hair, gut and immune system.

-These side effects can include:
+Side effects can include:

-Some chemotherapy medicines can have a higher chance of damaging specific areas of your body, such as your heart, lungs, bladder or nervous system.
+Some chemotherapy medicines can have a higher chance of damaging specific areas of your body, such as your heart, lungs or nervous system.
 These effects may last temporarily or permanently.
 Ask your doctor about the medicines recommended for you and any specific effects that they may have on your body.

 How long will I need chemotherapy?